Irgun: Further struggle against the British

 The King David Hotel bombing and the arrest of Jewish Agency and other Yishuv leaders as part of Operation Agatha caused the Haganah to cease their armed activity against the British.
 Yishuv and Jewish Agency leaders were released from prison.
 From then until the end of the British mandate, resistance activities were led by the Irgun and Lehi.
 In early September 1946 the Irgun renewed its attacks against civil structures, railroads, communication lines and bridges.
 One operation was the attack on the train station in Jerusalem, in which Meir Feinstein was arrested and later committed suicide awaiting execution.
-According to the Irgun these sort of armed attacks were legitimate, since the trains primarily served the British, for redeployment of their forces.
+According to the Irgun these sorts of armed attacks were legitimate, since the trains primarily served the British, for redeployment of their forces.
 The Irgun also publicized leaflets, in three languages, not to use specific trains in danger of being attacked.
 For a while, the British stopped train traffic at night.
 The Irgun also carried out repeated attacks against military and police traffic using disguised, electronically detonated roadside mines which could be detonated by an operator hiding nearby as a vehicle passed, carried out arms raids against military bases and police stations (often disguised as British soldiers), launched bombing, shooting, and mortar attacks against military and police installations and checkpoints, and robbed banks to gain funds as a result of losing access to Haganah funding following the collapse of the Jewish Resistance Movement.

 On October 31, 1946, in response to the British barring entry of Jews from Palestine, the Irgun blew up the British Embassy in Rome, a center of British efforts to monitor and stop Jewish immigration.
 The Irgun also carried out a few other operations in Europe: a British troop train was derailed and an attempt against another troop train failed.
 An attack on a British officers club in Vienna took place in 1947, and an attack on another British officer's club in Vienna and a sergeant's club in Germany took place in 1948.

 In December 1946 a sentence of 18 years and 18 beatings was handed down to a young Irgun member for robbing a bank.
 The Irgun made good on a threat they made and after the detainee was whipped, Irgun members kidnapped British officers and beat them in public.
 The operation, known as the "Night of the Beatings" brought an end to British punitive beatings.
 The British, taking these acts seriously, moved many British families in Palestine into the confines of military bases, and some moved home.